| Title: | Bayesian Analysis of Non-Stationary Gaussian Process Models |

 as an alternative to the |

-The output of the function is a list with two elements: obs
+The output of the function is a list with two elements: obs,

-posterior predictive samples for the N observed
+a matrix of J posterior predictive samples for the N observed

-locations (only for likelihood = "SGV"
+locations (only for likelihood = "SGV", which produces predictions

 for the observed locations by default; this element is NULL

-, a corresponding matrix of posterior predictive
+otherwise); and pred, a corresponding matrix of posterior predictive

 samples for the prediction locations.
 Ordering and neighbor selection